 The girl, now 15, was 14 when the child was conceived.
 The legal age of consent in New Hampshire is 16.

-On the talk show, Raphael asked Carlson if he understood he had violated the law when he had sex with the girl.
+During the show, Raphael asked Carlson if he understood he had violated the law when he had sex with the girl.

-``I understand that,″ Carlson said. ``I should have thought about that a little bit more.″
+``I understand that,″ said Carlson. ``I should have thought about that a little bit more.″

 He paused, then said, ``A lot more.″

-The girl’s mother said she had called the show and asked to be a guest with her daughter after seeing a promotion for a future show about teen parents.
+The victim’s mother said she had called the show and asked to be a guest with her daughter after seeing a promotion for a future show about teen-aged parents.

 ``I thought it would knock some sense into her,″ the girl’s mother said.